gmacario/vodafone-smart-hack/README.md

 ## Vodafone Smart 4 mini

-This phone is also known as VF785, and is available from [Vodafone Italy](http://www.vodafone.it).
+This phone - also known as VF785 - is available from [Vodafone Italy](http://www.vodafone.it).

-Until 2014-06-31 the phone is sold to only 69.00 EUR - including a 3-month flat-rate 3G Internet contract.
+Until 2014-06-30 the phone is priced at only 69.00 EUR - including a 3-month flat-rate 3G Internet contract.

 ### Specifications